How To Choose a Virtual Bookkeeper for Your Business

 Once you understand what you need exactly, it’s time to do your research and talk to your prospective virtual bookkeepers.
 To narrow your options down, you must consider important factors, including the following:

 - Meetings: Some online bookkeepers allow you to schedule meetings on a monthly basis, while others allow you to schedule as often as necessary.
-Communication can be as simple as a phone call or as elaborate as a one-way video conference with the ability to screen-share your documents.
+Communication can be as simple as a phone call or as elaborate as a one-way video conference with the ability to screen-share your documents or software.

 - Dedicated bookkeeper: Decide whether it’s important to have a dedicated bookkeeper―so that you can always talk to the same person.

-- Software: Know which accounting software your prospective bookkeeper uses.
-Review the most popular small business accounting software to see which program suits your needs.
+- Software expertise: Know which accounting software your prospective bookkeeper uses.
+Review the best small business accounting software to see which program suits your needs.

 - Online portal: Ask your prospective bookkeeper if they use an online portal.
 It can be a valuable way to communicate with them, see their ongoing task list, schedule future appointments, and share private documents.